 She was rescued from a farm on Thanksgiving 2018, and joined our micro-sanctuary with Lucie for the holidays.

-Chai and Caramel got rescued minutes before having their throat sliced thanks to the amazing relation that an animal right activist built with a slaughterhouse manager.
+Chai was Caramel's best friend.
+They got rescued minutes before having their throat sliced thanks to the amazing relation that an animal right activist built with a slaughterhouse manager.
 They were just pullets.

 They got rescued on July 2019, and joined our micro-sanctuary right away.